lsst-dm/dmtn-026/index.rst

     scons lib python

-only builds the newly wrapped headers (so development is much faster than with SWIG).

 Activate the test
 -----------------

-Activate the test file by uncommenting it in the ``tests/test.txt`` file and add decorators to all but the first test as described in `activate_test`_.
+Activate the test file by uncommenting it in the ``tests/test.txt`` file and add decorators to all but the first test as described in :ref:`activate-test`.

 .. _test_minimize: